LittletreeZou/littletreezou.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a 3rd year master's student at University of Chinese Academy of Sciences (UCAS), supervised by Prof. [Jiajun Zhang](http://www.nlpr.ia.ac.cn/cip/jjzhang.htm).
-And I also work closely with Dr. [Shaonan Wang](https://wangshaonan.github.io) at Institute of Automation, Chinese Academy of Sciences (CASIA).
-Prior to this, I received my bachelor's degree in Statistics from Sun Yat-sen University (SYSU).
-In 2022 Fall, I will join Mohamed bin Zayed University of Artificial Intelligence (MBZUAI) in UAE as a PhD student.
+I am currently a first year PhD student at Mohamed bin Zayed University of Artificial Intelligence (MBZUAI), supervised by Prof. Le Song.
+My current research is about AI for Drug Discovery.
+Prior to this, I received my master's degree from University of Chinese Academy of Sciences (UCAS), supervised by Prof. Jiajun Zhang.

 Research Interests
 ======
-I have broad interests in AI and cognitive science.
-My current research falls in the cross-domain of NLP and cognitive neuroscience, focusing on decoding language from functional brain images.
+I have broad interests in AI and Life Science.
+My current research is about AI for Drug Deiscovery, focusing on protein representation learning and protein structure prediction.

 Publications
 ======